 Whistler’s natural surroundings provide ideal homes for many different species of wildlife, including bears, cougars, deer, marmots, pika, hares, squirrels, chipmunks, otters, beavers and more.
 The marmot (a rock-dwelling rodent), is what gave Whistler its name.
 Marmots whistle to warn other marmots of potential danger and their calls can be heard throughout Whistler and Blackcomb Mountains where they live.

 It’s not uncommon to witness a black bear wandering through the trails, mountainside or parks looking for berries.
 From mid-March to November bears are active and looking for food.
 Often, their appetite draws them to urban areas with garbage which is why there are bear-proof litter bins throughout Whistler Village.

-A bear hooked on garbage is a dead bear, and it is up to us to be bear aware and prevent this from happening.
-It is difficult to relocate a bear to another habitat once they recognize an easy source of human food.
+A bear hooked on garbage is a dead bear as it is difficult to relocate a bear to another habitat once they recognize an easy source of human food.
+It is up to us to be bear aware and prevent this from happening.
 Black bears have been living in Whistler long before any of us and they deserve our respect.

 If you are out hiking and see a black bear, try not to panic and follow these simple guidelines:

-- Keep dogs on a leash and do not let them provoke the bear.
+- Keep dogs on a leash and do not let them provoke a bear

 Whistler is on the natural migratory route for numerous bird species from hummingbirds to bald eagles.
 Some birds like the Stellar's Jay, Ptarmigan and Whiskey Jack live in Whistler all year round.
 Keep your eyes open — their curious nature may bring them closer than you think, especially when you're eating.